weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-jinaai.md

       # highlight-start
       ENABLE_MODULES: text2vec-jinaai
       DEFAULT_VECTORIZER_MODULE: text2vec-jinaai
-      JINAAI_APIKEY: sk-foobar  # Setting this parameter is optional; you can also provide the key at query time.
+      JINAAI_APIKEY: sk-foobar  # Setting this parameter is optional, you can
+                                #   also provide the key at query time.
       # highlight-end
       CLUSTER_HOSTNAME: 'node1'
 ...